How to Create an HTML Form That Sends You an Email

 3. Jotform: Best Email for Builder for Multiple Forms

-If you expect that you’ll need more than one form, Jotform is a great choice.
-It gives you several options for embedding forms on your website: JavaScript, iFrame, or the entire source code of the form.
-You also have the option of creating a lightbox or popup form.
+When I trialed Jotform, I had several options for embedding forms on my website: JavaScript, iFrame, or the entire source code of the form.
+I also had the option of creating a lightbox or pop-up form.

-Check out more form builders here.
+You can check out more form builders options here.

 Method 4: Create an Email Send Form Using a Plugin

 If you’re running a WordPress website, we have good news: You have a plethora of form builder plugins available to you, most of which are free.
-These tools will all send an email upon receiving a submission.
+These tools will all send you an email upon receiving a submission.

 1. HubSpot Form Plugin: Best for Lead Generation

-If you’re planning to use your form as a lead generation tool, then we highly recommend using the HubSpot form plugin.
+If you’re planning to use your form as a lead generation tool, then I highly recommend using the HubSpot form plugin.
 It links directly to your HubSpot account, allowing you to use it in conjunction with HubSpot CRM, Marketing Hub, Sales Hub, and more.

 2. WPForms: Best for Embedding Anywhere